4. Penalties¶

 Outcome: Red Blocker is penalized.

 Rationale: Even if the Target and Blocking Zones were legal and both Skaters were in bounds, Red Blocker gained an unexpected advantage by accelerating while out of bounds into the block.
-White Blocker should not expect to be blocked by an out-of-bounds opponent.
+White Blocker should not expect to be blocked by an Out of Bounds opponent.

 Red Blocker is knocked out of bounds by White Blocker, who also goes out of bounds, leaving an opening on the inside line.
-The out-of-bounds Red Blocker grabs the in-bounds Red Jammer by the hips and pushes them past the in-bounds White Blockers.
+The Out of Bounds Red Blocker grabs the In Bounds Red Jammer by the hips and pushes them past the In Bounds White Blockers.

 Outcome: Red Blocker is penalized.